rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Perhaps not surprisingly, theorists are not all equally disappointed about logical software defects.
 Explaining this diversity is a price I have to pay for bundling all theorists together.
 Think physics, it is very theoretical, yet theoretical physicists are happy to do hand waving arguments.
-In contrast, there is no such thing as "a partially correct" in mathematics.
+In contrast, there is no hand waving in mathematics.
 IMO, this stricter view plays a role in how some of us approach programming.

 Alice: "We have a concurrency issue in our code"